Kayaking in Jamaica Bay

 - Participants are expected to help carry boats and equipment from the storage facilities to the dock and help wash and store all boats and equipment on their return.

 - Open Paddles are scheduled to take place on Saturday mornings (from June 3) through

-September 2, 2017.
+the last Saturday in August.
 Excursions, which may last up to 2 hours, are dependent upon factors

 such as temperature, wind and water conditions, and the abilities of each particular group.